nodejs/nodejs.org-archive/doc/blog/Community/transitions.md

 Foundation](https://www.joyent.com/blog/introducing-the-nodejs-foundation),
 which will steward Node.js moving forward and open its future up to the community in a fashion that has not been available before.
-Organizations like IBM, SAP, Apigee, F5, Fidelity, Microsoft, Paypal, Redhat, and others are sponsoring the Foundation, and they’re adding more contributors to the project.
+Organizations like IBM, SAP, Apigee, F5, Fidelity, Microsoft, PayPal, Red Hat, and others are sponsoring the Foundation, and they’re adding more contributors to the project.
 The mission of the Foundation is to accelerate the adoption of Node and ensure that the project is driven by the community under a transparent, open governance